 Before we enter into any training agreement, we first conduct an I.B.A.C.
 (Initial Behavioral Assessment and Consultation) either virtually (if distance is an issue) or in-home.
 The I.B.A.C. is approximately 2 – 2.5 hours in length and, on top of our gathering information and assessing, is also incredibly informative, highly detailed, and quite thorough.
 The feedback we receive from the I.B.A.C will provide the foundation from which our approach to training is crafted and based.
 It’s never a “one size fits all” proposition.

 Sometimes the I.B.A.C. is all that’s needed; other times, additional help is necessary.
 During the IBAC, we’re assessing the varying ingredients that are influencing and contributing to the dog/s behavior/s, and noting goals, needs, and challenges.
-Basically, we get both the human side of the story, and that of the dog.
-More often than not, the two are quite different.
-Directly following the I.B.A.C, an email is sent recapping and highlighting all that was discussed for your records and reference, as well as any links and PDF’s we feel best speaks to the client’s particular situation.
+Basically, we get both the human and the dog’s side of the story (oftentimes, the two are quite different).
+Directly following the I.B.A.C, an email is sent recapping and highlighting all that was discussed for your records and reference, as well as our suggested approach and any links and PDF’s we feel best speaks to your particular situation.